 7

-If you regularly cross harbour bars, disclose this to your insurer.
-Bar crossings are a high-risk activity and failure to disclose regular bar use could affect a claim.
-Some insurers may adjust your premium or excess for regular bar crossing activity.
+If you regularly fish offshore or cross coastal bars, disclose this to your insurer.
+Bar crossings and offshore operations carry higher risk, and failure to disclose regular use in exposed conditions could affect a claim.
+Some insurers may adjust your premium or excess accordingly.

 Frequently Asked Questions

-Common questions about trailer boat insurance in New Zealand.
+Common questions about trailer boat insurance in Australia.

-How much does trailer boat insurance cost in NZ?
+How much does trailer boat insurance cost in Australia?

 Trailer boat insurance typically costs 1.5% - 3% of the insured value per year.
-A $30,000 boat, motor, and trailer package might cost $450 - $900 per year for comprehensive cover.
-Lower-value boats may have minimum premiums of $250 - $350 per year.
-Factors like storage security, usage, and claims history affect pricing.
+A $40,000 boat, motor, and trailer package might cost $600 - $1,200 per year for comprehensive cover.
+Lower-value boats may have minimum premiums of $300 - $400 per year.
+Factors such as storage security, usage, operating area, and claims history all affect pricing.

 Does my trailer boat insurance cover the trailer?

-Most boat insurance policies include trailer cover, but check the specific limits and conditions.
+Most comprehensive boat insurance policies include trailer cover, but check the specific limits and conditions.
 The trailer should be listed separately with its own agreed value.
-Some policies cover the trailer only while attached to the tow vehicle or while stored at your home - check for any restrictions.
+Some policies cover the trailer only while attached to the tow vehicle or stored at your home - check the PDS for any restrictions.

-Yes, most comprehensive trailer boat policies cover the boat and trailer while being towed on public roads.
+Yes.
+Most comprehensive trailer boat policies cover the boat and trailer while being towed on public roads.
 This includes damage from road accidents, trailer detachment, and rollovers.
-However, your tow vehicle is covered by your car insurance, not your boat insurance.
+However, your tow vehicle is covered under your car insurance, not your boat insurance - check both policies for any gaps.

 Is my outboard motor covered against theft?

-Insurance is not legally required for any recreational boat in NZ.
+Boat insurance is not legally compulsory for recreational vessels in any Australian state or territory.
 However, even a low-value boat can cause significant damage to other vessels, ramp infrastructure, or injure someone on the water.
-Third-party liability cover alone can be worth the modest premium for smaller boats.
+Third-party liability cover alone can be well worth the modest premium.
+Many marinas and boat clubs require liability cover.

 Does my car insurance cover the boat while towing?

 Your car insurance typically covers damage to the tow vehicle but not the boat or trailer being towed.
-The boat and trailer are covered by your boat insurance policy while in transit.
+The boat and trailer are covered by your boat insurance policy during transit.
 Check both policies to ensure there are no gaps in cover during towing.

 The insurance process is the same, but premiums may differ.
-Alloy boats are generally more durable and resistant to impact damage but can suffer corrosion issues.
-Fibreglass boats are more susceptible to impact damage but easier to repair.
-Both types are widely insured by all NZ boat insurers.
+Aluminium boats are generally more durable and resistant to impact damage but can suffer from corrosion in saltwater environments.
+Fibreglass boats are more susceptible to impact damage but are often easier and cheaper to repair.
+Both hull types are covered by all major Australian boat insurers.

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on your vessel's value, age, construction, storage location, usage, and claims history.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+These figures are not quotes - always obtain a personalised quote directly from the provider. insurancecompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+For more information, visit ASIC's MoneySmart website.
+Disputes with insurers can be raised with the Australian Financial Complaints Authority (AFCA).

 Ready to Compare Trailer Boat Insurance?

-Compare boat insurance from NZ's top providers.
+Compare boat insurance from leading Australian providers.
 Find the right cover for your trailer boat - it's 100% free.

 Compare Estimates